 = PDF Reprint, = BibTeX entry, = Online Abstract

 N. Noori, L. Itti, Symbolic Simulation: a neural account for algorithmic and controlled information processing in human brain, In: Proc.
 44th Annual Meeting of the Society for Mathematical Psychology (MathPsych 2011), Jul 2011.
+(Cited by 5)

 Abstract: Recent findings of neuroimaging and patient studies suggest that brain regions with visual-spatial characteristics are involved in a wide range of memory tasks including those with no immediate visual-spatial features.
 Yet, exactly how these regions contribute to such tasks remains an open question.
 To address this question here we propose a framework for manipulation of items in memory which relies on registering memory items in a spatially-organized short-term memory store.
 Switching executive attention to memory items that need processing may then be embodied through shifting spatial attention towards those registry locations.
 This assumption suggests that a secondary executive mem- ory task may interfere with visuospatial short- term memory selectively and independent of the load on executive attention.
 Experiments with human subjects verified these predictions.
 Our findings suggest that visuospatial short- term memory serves domain independent processes for memory manipulation in addition to domain specific functions that require temporary maintaining of spatial information.